 Receiving your Documents: If you would like to receive your I-20 and admission documents by Express Mail to track your package and assure delivery, please create an account and pre-paid for shipping through EshipGlobal at https://study.eshipglobal.com/register/ If you are asked to enter a Student ID number, please enter 99905, student's full name and personal mailing information where required.
 Once your payment is complete, we will receive notification of your purchase and we will print out the shipping label and schedule the pick up of your package.

 NOTE: We can NOT send documents from express mail service purchase "outside" of EshipGlobal.
 We are not responsible for any delay and refunds from outside service scheduled by you.
 If you have any questions, contact our office for assistance before purchase.
 Regular postal mailing is not express mail service and may take 2-4 weeks with not tracking number.

 Medical Health Insurance: All students are required to purchase the group medical health insurance policy provided by the college after they arrive on campus.
 For additional information about this insurance policy, please visit: https://studentinsuranceusa.com

 Housing and Transportation: Students may select either local apartments or a homestay with an American host family.
 The cost of housing varies with the type and location, and ranges from economical to luxurious.
 For more information, refer to the Site Navigation left column in the Housing section under Services.

-For general questions on the admission process please contact us via e-mail at firstname.lastname@example.org or by telephone at (562) 938-4745.
+Contact Us: For general questions on the admission process please contact us via e-mail at firstname.lastname@example.org or by telephone at (562) 938-4745.
 If you have a specific question about your F1 status requiring advice, please ask to speak or schedule an appointment with the international admission advisor directly.
 You may also visit our web site at http://www.lbcc.edu/international

-Long Beach City College, International Students Program, 4901 E. Carson Street (B9), Long Beach, CA90808, USA
+Long Beach City College, International Student Programs, 4901 E. Carson Street (B9), Long Beach, CA 90808, USA